Newport, County Mayo: Places of interest

-Newport has a disused railway viaduct crossing the river which, together with the Catholic church on top of the hill, dominate the town.
+Newport has a disused railway viaduct crossing the river, which, together with the Catholic church on top of the hill, dominate the town.
 St. Patrick's Church was built in 1914 in the Irish Romanesque Revival style by Rudolph M. Butler.
 It has a stained glass east window of the Last Judgment, the last window completed by Harry Clarke in 1930.
 Burrishoole Friary and Grace O'Malley's Rockfleet Castle are both just to the west of the town.
-The town is an angling and tourist centre with two main hotels, Newport House (opened during the summer) and Hotel Newport (opened all year round) which are conveniently located on main street and the track of the Greenway.
+The town is an angling and tourist centre with two main hotels, Newport House (opened during the summer) and Hotel Newport (opened all year round), which are conveniently located on the main street and the track of the Greenway.

 The Kelly homestead, the ancestral home of the actress Grace Kelly, the Princess consort of Monaco, is situated off the main road from Newport to Castlebar near the Leg of Mutton Lake.
 It was visited by Princess Grace and her husband Prince Rainier during their 1961 state visit to Ireland.
 Grace bought the property in 1979.

+Newport is also home to the Mayo Dark Sky Festival which takes place across Newport, Mullranny and Ballycroy.
+It takes place on the first weekend of November every year.